Dudley Castle: Final years and ruin

 A stable block was constructed on the site at some point before 1700.
 This was the final building to be constructed in the castle.

+In July 1750, a fire (believed to have been accidental) devastated the castle's Tudor residential buildings, leaving the castle a ruin.

-The bulk of the remaining habitable parts of the castle was destroyed by fire in 1750.
-However, in the nineteenth century, the site found a new use as a 'Romantic Ruin' and a certain amount of tidying up of the site was carried out by the Earls of Dudley.
-Battlements on one of the remaining towers were reconstructed and two cannons captured during the Crimean Wars were installed.
-In the nineteenth and early twentieth centuries, the site was used for fêtes and pageants.
-In 1937, when the Dudley Zoo was established, the castle grounds were incorporated into the zoo.
+In the nineteenth century, the site found a new use as a romantic ruin and a certain amount of tidying up of the site was carried out by the Earls of Dudley.
+Battlements on one of the remaining towers were reconstructed and two cannon captured during the Crimean War were installed.
+In the nineteenth and early twentieth century the site was used for fêtes and pageants.

+In 1937, Dudley Zoo would open in the castle grounds, the idea for such an attraction having been devised that decade by the castle's owner, William Ward, 3rd Earl of Dudley.
+The buildings and enclosures were constructed in a modernist style with no attempt to make them blend in with the castle.
+The zoo remains operational today.

 Location

 The castle is located on a hill at one end of Dudley Town centre with the entrance (shared with Dudley Zoo) to the grounds off Castle Hill (the A459).
 The hill is an outcrop of limestone that was extensively quarried during the Industrial Revolution.

 Despite being situated on the edge of Dudley town centre, historically, the castle was situated within the borders of Sedgley–which was part of neighbouring Staffordshire rather than Worcestershire as shown by the maps of Christopher Saxton drawn in 1579 and John Speed in 1610.
 The borders were changed to include the castle and its grounds within the Dudley borough only in 1926 when the restructuring of the boundaries took place to allow the development of the Priory Estate.